LionRoar/Head-First-Design-Patterns-PHP/README.md

 Model-View-Controller (MVC) frameworks also use Observer pattern where _Model_ is the __Subject__ and _Views_ are __observers__ that can register to get notified of any change to the model.

+### The Power of Loos Coupling

+When two objects are loosely coupled, the can interact, but have very little knowledge of each other.

+The Observer Pattern provides an object design where subject and observers are loosely coupled.

+>4.
+Design Principle :
+> STRIVE FOR LOOSELY COUPLE DESIGN BETWEEN OBJECT THAT INTERACT

-* best usage when there's single source of truth one object with many unknown dependents
+* best usage when there's single source of truth one object with many unknown dependents.

 * This single source of truth is an Object's state that's many objects care of knowing it.